 Signs & Symptoms of Dog Flu

-Cases range from mild to severe.
-Observable symptoms include the following:
+Cases of dog flu can range from mild to severe.
+Common symptoms include the following:

 - Coughing (either moist or dry)

 - Lethargy / lack of energy